aosabook/500lines/interpreter/interpreter.markdown

 ### Explore Bytecode

 I encourage you to try running `dis.dis` on functions you write.
-Some interesting questions to explore are:
+Some questions to explore:

 - What's the difference between a for loop and a while loop to the Python interpreter?
 - How can you write different functions that generate identical bytecode?